magic0whi/notebook/contents/python-in-mathematics/python-in-mathematics.md

 for i in filtered_sols: display([N(j) for j in i])
 ```

-## Analyze a Function Using Sympy & Matplotlib
+## Analyze a Function Using SymPy & Matplotlib

 ```python
 from sympy import init_session